-Practical Life serves to aid children in adapting to their environment, acquire coordinated movement and develop their will and independence.
-This occurs alongside the development of inner discipline, order and concentration.
-The exercises in Practical Life are also an indirect preparation for later works in Math and Language.
-The child undergoes two stages during the exercises of Practical Life: when the child does the exercise for themselves and when they do it as a part of their community.
-Sample exercises in this area include sweeping, taking care of our garden and building fine motor skills with cutting and movement activities.
+Life indirectly prepare children for more intricate works in Math and Language.
+Children undergo two stages during the exercises of Practical Life: when the child does the exercise for themselves and when they do it as a part of their community.
+Sample exercises in this area include sweeping, taking care of our garden and building fine and gross motor skills with movement activities.